 A social media audit doesn’t need to be hard work, no matter how daunting it may seem.
 Once you’ve got your data into shape, hosting a social media audit will be far less time-consuming.
 With this in mind, we’ve pulled together some of our tips to make this process as simple and painless as possible.

-A social media audit should reveal that your social media marketing strategy and goals are being met, and where they may not be, identify the areas in need of improvement.
+A social media audit should reveal that your social media marketing strategy and goals are being met.
+Where they may not be, it will identify the areas in need of improvement.

 Some questions to consider along the way:

 - Are you making the most of your channels for your business?